 The Museum of Sydney is a modern city attraction that takes great pride in housing a historical collection at this rich heritage site.
 The present-day structure was constructed over what remained of the country’s very first Government House, making it a significant part of the city.

 At the core of this museum, is the need to celebrate the people that made the city what it is today.
-To appreciate this, it is important to take a glance at the building’s history that makes it such a phenomenal entity in Sydney’s present.
 Back in 1788, the then-Governor of the city selected the site for his official residence.

 Museum of Sydney Cafe, Exhibitions, Parking, Address & Entry Fee Prices, NSW